rcazzara/seldovia/_people/Bowers_Walter.md

 birth_date: 1920-02-15
 birth_location: Pennsylvania
 death_date: 1977-10-08
-death_location: Seldovia, AK
+death_location: Seldovia, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 550
 source_file: Cemetery Directory
 ---
-**Walter  Wally Bowers** is buried in the Seldovia City Cemetery in plot 550.
-The cause of death is unknown.

-(Unmarked grave.
-Identified by City records.
-Died Oct.8,1977 age 57.
-Walter Bowers in Alphabetical list.)
+**Walter Bowers, "Wally"** was born in Pennsylvania February 2, 1920.
+He had a boat and a trailer behind Wheelers' store and he took care of Louis Loudas in his reclining years.
+He died on October 8, 1977 and is buried in the Seldovia City Cemetery in Plot "550.